wlperry/umd_biostats/ecostats_lectures/lecture_06/06_01_lecture_powerpoint.pptx.md

 When making decisions based on hypothesis tests, two types of errors can
 occur:

-**Type I Error (False Positive)** - Rejecting H₀ when it's actually true - Probability = α (significance level) - "Finding an effect that isn't real"
+**Type I Error (False Positive)**

+-   Rejecting H₀ when it's actually true
+-   Probability = α (significance level)
+-   "Finding an effect that isn't real"

-**Type II Error (False Negative)** - Failing to reject H₀ when it's actually false - Probability = β - "Missing an effect that is real"
+**Type II Error (False Negative)**

+-   Failing to reject H₀ when it's actually false
+-   Probability = β - "Missing an effect that is real"

-**Statistical Power = 1 - β** - Probability of correctly rejecting a
+**Statistical Power = 1 - β**

+-   Probability of correctly rejecting a false H₀
-false H₀ - Increases with: - Larger sample size - Larger effect size - Lower variability - Higher α level
+-   Increases with:
+    -   Larger sample size
+    -   Larger effect size
+    -   Lower variability
+    -   Higher α level

-The red area represents the power in the experiment

-The farther apart the means the lower the beta error is... or you have higher power.
+The farther apart the means or lower variance the lower the beta error is \~ have higher power. - CLICK TO NEXT AS SAME TEXT
 :::

 ::: {.column width="40%"}